ShamHyper/SimpleCalc/README.md

 # SimpleCalc
 Simple Calc with Simple GUI.

+Created for University Project

+More Languages in translation coming soon